GaurangBhatt/sample-lambda/README.md

 # sample-lambda
 Sample Lambda project used for testing the pipeline

-Uses BeamLineJS for building, testing and deploying sample lambda function
+Uses BeamLineJS for building, testing and deploying sample lambda function.

+# Pipeline stages